 Prerequisites to Using Monthly Calendars

-- After the student understands and uses Weekly Calendars proficiently a Monthly Calendar can be introduced.
+- Student understands and uses Weekly Calendars proficiently.

-- Student should be proficient with days of week.
+- Student should understand and be proficient in the use of days of week.

 - Student has, or is developing, concepts relating to seasons, holidays, birthdays, and other special events.

 - When introducing a monthly calendar, schedule it to occur on the first day of a new month.
 (December is not a good month to begin a monthly calendar because of the extensive school vacation.)

 - Number the days so that the student can begin working on the dates as a way to track time (e.g. Tuesday the 3rd).